alex/what-happens-when/README.rst

 sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window.
-The graphical API of the window  that receives the character prints the appropiate font symbol in the appropiate focused field.
+The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.

 Parse URL
 ---------

-* The browser has now the following information contained in the URL (Uniform Resource Locator):
+* The browser now has the following information contained in the URL (Uniform Resource Locator):

     - ``Protocol``  "http"